Sandec/JMemoryBuddy/README.md

 There are various reasons for this.
 By spec the command `System.gc()` doesn't have to do anything, This makes it hard and undeterministic to test for collectability.
 Nevertheless, **JMemoryBuddy makes testing for memory leaks reliably!**.
 Currently, all known cases reliable and don't cause false-negative test results.

+> What can i do about SoftReferences?
+It's hard to check whether they are strongly reachable.
+You can use the following JVM arugment: `-XX:SoftRefLRUPolicyMSPerMB=0`.
+With this argument, SoftReferences behave like WeakReferences.

 ## Real test samples:
 * [controlsfx](https://github.com/controlsfx/controlsfx/blob/master/controlsfx/src/test/java/org/controlsfx/control/action/TestActionUtils.java) - A simple test for a isolated JavaFX Components.
 * CSSFX ([1](https://github.com/McFoggy/cssfx/blob/master/src/test/java/fr/brouillard/oss/cssfx/test/TestMemoryLeaks.java), [2](https://github.com/McFoggy/cssfx/blob/master/src/test/java/fr/brouillard/oss/cssfx/test/TestURIRegistrar.java)) - Various tests to make sure that a listener based code base doesn't have unwanted changes to the memory semantics.